deors/workshop-pipelines/readme.md

     </build>
 ```

-And finally, the JaCoCo agent needs to be copied into the Docker image.
+And finally, the JaCoCo agent needs to be copied into the container image.
 Edit the file `Dockerfile` and add a new `ADD` instruction after `VOLUME`:

 ```dockerfile
     ...